thufschmitt/tix-papers/typing/records.md

   absence of dynamic labels.

 - The *IRInfinite* and *CRInfinite* rules handle the case of dynamic maps.
-In this case, we don't try to track all the elements of the record, we just give it the type we would assign e.g. to a `Map` in OCaml, which is the type of a record whose elements are all of the same type and are all optional.
+In this case, we do not try to track all the elements of the record, we just give it the type we would assign e.g. to a `Map` in OCaml, which is the type of a record whose elements are all of the same type and are all optional.
 We take $\bigvee\limits_{i\in I} σ_i$ as the type of the elements